Cranberry Apple Crumble

-- If you’re not dieting this would be great with whipped cream or ice cream on top.
+- This would be great with whipped cream or ice cream on top.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Low-Sugar and Gluten-Free Cranberry Apple Crumble does have natural sugar from the apples and dried cranberries, so it can never be completely sugar-free.
-You could make this lower in carbs by omitting the dried cranberries if you prefer but this can never be a truly low-carb dish.
-For the South Beach Diet, even with an approved sweetener (and using coconut oil or trans-fat free margarine as South Beach would recommend) it’s probably best for phase 3, or an occasional treat for phase two.
+Cranberry Apple Crumble does have natural sugar from the apples and dried cranberries, so it can never be completely sugar-free.
+You could make this lower in carbs by omitting the dried cranberries if you prefer.
+For the original South Beach Diet, even with an approved sweetener (and using coconut oil or trans-fat free margarine as South Beach would recommend) it’s probably best for phase 3, or an occasional treat for phase two.

 Find More Recipes Like This One:

 Use Desserts and Baking Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.